beauwilliams/nx-monorepo-full-stack-app/README.md

 #We should receive the response from the linter containing the below error
 /Users/admin/Git_Downloads/monorepo-full-stack-web-app/nx-monorepo-full-stack-app/apps/my-frontend/pages/index.tsx
-  4:1   error    A project without tags matching at least one constraint cannot depend on any libraries  @nrwl/nx/enforce-module-boundaries
+  4:1   error    A project tagged with "scope:my-frontend" can only depend on libs tagged with "scope:shared", "scope:my-frontend"  @nrwl/nx/enforce-module-boundaries
 ```